September 14-20, 2026 | New York, NY

 The purpose of the Residency is simple: To help Latter-day Saint artists make their best work.

-Each year, the Center brings a group of artists (writers, composers, choreographers, designers, architects, filmmakers, and visual artists) to New York.
+Each year, the Center brings a group of artists (writers, composers, choreographers, designers, filmmakers, and visual artists) to New York.
 Artists soak in the city’s abundance, have dedicated time to work on new projects, and form a community with other Latter-day Saint artists.

 The Residency offers a tailor-made experience for each participant's creative and professional development.
 Those interested will describe the project they intend to work on in their application materials, and the Center for Latter-day Saint Arts will curate workspaces to facilitate the participants' specific needs.
 (For instance, a composer may work in a Juilliard practice studio while a painter requires a sunlit studio in SoHo.)